TAILOR-UoB/new_ways_of_publishing/booksource/introduction/formatting-tools.md

 ## Pandoc

 [Pandoc](https://pandoc.org/) is a tool to convert files between multiple markup formats.
-Pandoc is used within more generic tools like Quarto, D2L book, among others.
+Pandoc is used within more generic tools such as Quarto.
 It is customizable thanks to a Haskell library and a template system to feet your needs.
 It is able to generate bibliographies, footnotes, LaTeX math, tables, definitions, and most common publication assets.
 Some supported formats are lightweight markup (Markdown,